asimons04/tesseract/README.md

   - Odysee
   - [Song Link](https://odesli.co/)
   - Streamable, Imgur, and any source that provides an embed video URL in the metadata now render inline.
-  - Peertube Embeds (new as of 1.3.0)
+  - Peertube Embeds (new as of 1.3.0).
+PT support is kind of cool because you can already follow PeerTube channels in Lemmy.
+With the addition of support for their embeds, this makes following your favorite creator even easier.
+Upvotes/downvotes to a Peertube post will federate out to thumbs-up/thumbs-down on PT's side.

 ### Community Browser / Enhanced Discovery
   - Browse the communties of other instances and seamlessly load and subscribe to them.
 No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.